-Clipping paths are powerful tools that allow you to remove or “clip” an item or product from its background when other methods won’t work.
+A clipping path is a powerful Photoshop tool that allows you to remove, cut out, or “clip” an item or product from its background when other methods won’t work.
 This method is particularly useful when you have a product featured against a complex or multicolored background.

 How do you create a clipping path in Photoshop?